Show Up to the Audition Like You Already Have the Part [3]

 Understanding Your Slate

 NOTE: Be mindful of the equity you are putting into your ideas.
 Apply logic.
 Understand how much time you are investing, emotionally and financially.
 Understand the value of the idea and what it is worth in the industry.
 Understand your burn.
+This does not mean starting ten things and finishing none of them.
+Evaluate your ideas.
+Identify the one with the most real opportunity.
+Finish it.
+Then move to the next.

 The Greener Pastures Are Not a Fantasy

 It does not mean easy.
 It does not mean guaranteed.
 It does not mean that building something outside the traditional system is without its own costs, its own failures, its own mornings where the path forward is genuinely unclear.
-The independent route carries its own burdens, and anyone who tells you otherwise is selling something.
+The independent route carries its own burdens, and anyone who tells you otherwise is lying.

-What it means is this: there are filmmakers releasing their own work directly to audiences that are paying for it, returning for more, and telling other people about it.
+It means there are filmmakers releasing their own work directly to audiences that are paying for it, returning for more, and telling other people about it.
 There are musicians who walked away from label structures that were not serving them and built sustainable careers on the loyalty of smaller, more committed audiences.
 There are writers who chose to own their relationship with their readers rather than route it through institutions that capture the majority of the value.
 These are not unicorn stories.
-They are a growing body of evidence that the audience, the one Part Two established is very much still there, will find the work if the work is genuinely good and genuinely available to them.
+They are a growing body of evidence that the audience, the one Part Two established is very much still there, will find the work if the work is good and genuinely available to them.

 The model is different.
 The timeline is different.
 The metrics by which you measure success have to be recalibrated.
 But the work is the same.
 The commitment to making something real, something personal, something that could only have come from you, that has not changed.
 That was never the institution's to give you.
 It was always yours.